svenrog/spotify-recommendations/hosting/README.md

 ### Prepare self-hosting using [Hono](https://hono.dev/)

-[This](./serve-hono/serve.js) implementation was able to serve around 900 requests per second when benchmarking.
-Performance is likely affected by the URL rewriting needed to fit this use-case.
+[This](./serve-hono/serve.js) implementation was able to serve around 1000 requests per second when benchmarking using node.
+3000 rps when serving via Bun (no http2 support).

 -   Copy files from [hono](./serve-hono) to desired location.
 -   Modify `serveDir` to match your `dist` folder location.
--   Modify `host` to match machine internal ip (like `192.168.1.2`)
 -   Adapt `certDir` and `serverOptions: { key, cert })` to match your certificate files.

 ### Prepare self-hosting using [Fastify](https://fastify.dev/)